Chanchoronaiy/COMP3011.assignment1/README.md

 The two concurrency tests are intentionally different: one attacks shared mutable state, while the other exercises the real embedded HTTP server and controller path.

-## Logging and security

-Each `/api/` response contains an `X-Request-Id`.
-The server logs only the request method, path, status, request identifier, and duration.
-The regression suite verifies the correlation header and completion log.
-Request bodies, audio, transcribed text, API keys, authorization headers, and cloud response bodies are deliberately excluded.
-Expected validation failures are returned safely;
-unexpected technical exceptions remain server-side.

-## Source-code conventions

-The project follows the supplied Java conventions: lower-case package names, `UpperCamelCase` classes, `lowerCamelCase` variables and methods, four-space indentation, and Javadoc for public types and important public operations.
-Comments explain design reasons and course concepts instead of translating every Java statement into English.

 ## Development assistance and references

-OpenAI Codex was used for Java/Spring research, design review, implementation suggestions, documentation, and test generation.
-All submitted code must be reviewed and understood by the student, who remains responsible for explaining its behaviour.
-The implementation also refers to the supplied course materials, assignment API YAML, Java naming-convention document, Spring Boot documentation, and the official OpenAI transcription API documentation.
+OpenAI Codex was used as assistance for Java/Spring research, design review, implementation suggestions, and helping in test generation.
+The theory references the course materials, corss-checked with the assignment API YAML, Java naming-convention document.